Easter (band)

-Easter (stylised in all caps) is a German electropop duo of Norwegian vocalist Stine Omar Midtsæter and German Max Boss.
-The duo was founded in Berlin and published its first album Ur a Great Babe in 2011.
+Easter (stylised in all caps) are a German electropop duo consisting of Norwegian vocalist Stix Omar and German Max Boss.
+The duo formed in Berlin and released their debut album Ur a Great Babe in 2011.

 The band's artistic and minimalistic electropop music discusses themes such as sexuality and hedonism through abstract lyrics.
-The vocalist is recognizable for her "monotone, half-spoken vocals".
+The vocalist is recognizable for their "monotone, half-spoken vocals".
 The band has toured in Europe and Americas.